onewayautomation/build-scripts/README.md

 # build-scripts
-Scripts to build popular dependencies
+Scripts to build popular dependencies for Windows